apre-group/checkmate/README.md

 For instance, to run a security analysis on the Closing Game [1] with counterexample generation, but only considering weak immunity and collusion resilience, execute the following command:

 ```
-checkmate examples/key_examples/closing_game.cif --counterexamples --weak_immunity --collusion_resilience
+checkmate examples/key_examples/closing_game.json --counterexamples --weak_immunity --collusion_resilience
 ```

 ## Examples

 All benchmarks can be found in the `examples` folder.
 The ones used for our LPAR2024 submission are in the `key_examples` folder.
-The smaller ones are provided directly as CIF files, such as `market_entry_game.cif`.
-Others, such as the auction benchmark, are provided in forms of scripts that -- once executed -- generate the according CIF file.
-To generate the CIF document for a game `GAME.py` in the folder, run
+The smaller ones are provided directly as JSON files, such as `market_entry_game.json`.
+Others, such as the auction benchmark, are provided in forms of scripts that -- once executed -- generate the according JSON file.
+To generate the JSON document for a game `GAME.py` in the folder, run

 ```
-python3 GAME.py -> GAME.cif
+python3 GAME.py -> GAME.json
 ```

 Important benchmarks include `closing_game.py` that models the Closing Game proposed in [1] for the closing phase of the [Bitcoin Lightning protocol](https://lightning.network/lightning-network-paper.pdf) as well as `routing_three.py`, which models the routing module of the Lightning protocol [1] for three users.
-There are also `closing_game-simplified.cif` and  `routing_game-simplified.cif`, that are simplified versions of the games mentioned before.
+There are also `closing_game-simplified.json` and  `routing_game-simplified.json`, that are simplified versions of the games mentioned before.

 ## Publications